iredmail/dockerized/README.md

 All files under `Dockerfiles/`, `config/`, `entrypoints/`, `files/` are generated with ansible code of iRedMail Easy.

+## Requirements

+* Docker has some issue on Windows/macOS platform, please use Linux system as Docker host.

 ## Usage

 Create config file used to store your custom settings: